VernerAnton/Calude-Unchained/replit.md

 - **Accessible interactions** with proper ARIA labels and keyboard support

 ### Visual Details
-- User messages: Right-aligned with light grey background (#C7C7C7) and dark text (#292929) in light mode, dark grey background (#595959) and light text in dark mode
+- User messages: Right-aligned with no background, using default text color
-- Assistant messages: Left-aligned with light grey background (#D6D6D6) and white text (#FCFCFC) in light mode, dark grey background (#333333) and light text in dark mode
+- Assistant messages: Left-aligned with no background, using default text color
 - Compact header bar with conversation title and controls
 - Empty state with chat bubble emoji and "Ready to chat" message
 - Loading states with animated blinking cursor (▌)